abmarnie/godot-architecture-organization-advice/README.md

 *.blend1
 ```

-Saving resources as `.tres` extension (instead of `.res`) generally makes working in Git nicer.
+Saving resources as `.tres` extension (instead of `.res`) is generally advisable for most resource types, because it makes Git history more interpretable.
 Maybe with the exception of resources which are just huge numerical data blobs, like meshes.

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)